8. The SMAL Linker

 sort +2-3 link.d > link.map

 This script first creates a file link.a, written in the linker control sublanguage described above, and then runs the SMAL assembler, as a linker, using this script.
 The script given above is only an example and as a suggested starting point for development of scripts for specific machines.
-As a general rule, as illustrated above, the linkage script for any particular machine should offer help in response to the command line argument -help.
+As a general rule, as illustrated above, the linkage script for a particular machine should offer help in response to the command line argument -help.

 The script given above produces output in the loader sublanguage, starting at absolute address zero, and it places all common blocks immediately after all object code.
 In addition, it defines the external symbol UNUSED as the address of the next location after the last loaded common block.
 More complex scripts will typically be needed to account for machines with separate program and data segments.